josephluck/xi/README.md

 ### State

 State is a single global state atom, a'la Redux and friends.
-You can update state with the convenient `updateState` function.
+You can update state with the convenient `updateState` function passed in to all views.

 ```javascript
 function view (state = { title: 'Pion is cool' }, update) {